cs340-24/color_sort/proposal_draft.md

 ## section 5: project management
 * who's working on what and when
 * weekly schedule for tasks and deadlines
-* Every Monday 3-5 P.M
+* We will meet as a group every Monday 3-5 P.M
 * Our game color sort should have no constraints ethically nor legally, it is just a simple mobile game.
-* required resources - do we have access to everything we need
+* Required Resources: Godot
 * Should have no problem implementing the full game before deadline.